omniofficial/janemba/ReadMe.md

 ### Non-Technical Explanation

--   Intro page (Y)
+-   Intro page [Y]
--   Brief summary (Y)
+-   Brief summary [Y]
--   How to run the program
+-   How to run the program [Y]
--   Program files, organization of the project, and guide
+-   Program files, organization of the project, and guide [Y]

 ### Technical Explanation

--   Function analysis
+-   Function analysis [Y]
--   How to prepare for the tokenization of input file (removing comment lines, blank, and extra spaces in the provided program)
+-   How to prepare for the tokenization of input file (removing comment lines, blank, and extra spaces in the provided program) [Y]
 -   How to translate the prepared text file to our programming language: Python.
+[Y]
--   Explain Part 3 by going line by line
+-   Explain Part 3 by going line by line [Y]
--   Explain our error handling in Part 4
+-   Explain our error handling in Part 4 [Y]
 -   Difficulties / Questions...
+[Y]